LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-5-(Functions).md

 ## Announcements
 1. Congrats on finishing your first graded assignment!
+1. Next class, your second graded assignment will open up for you to start working on.
+You will have two weeks to do this assignment so be sure to start looking at it when it becomes available to you.
 1. Other items as needed...

 ## Large Group Time (Instructor)